MicrosoftDocs/defender-docs/defender-endpoint/machines-view-overview.md

 :::image type="content" alt-text="Image of network device columns" source="media/networkdevicescolumns.png":::

-On the **IoT devices** tab, select **Customize columns** to see the columns available.
+On the **IoT/OT devices** tab, select **Customize columns** to see the columns available.
 The default values are checked in the following image:

 :::image type="content" alt-text="Image of IoT device columns" source="media/iotdevicescolumns.png":::